RocketChat/EmbeddedChat/GSOC_2026_PROPOSAL_EmbeddedChat.md

 ### 3. Login Error Flow Optimization (Branch: fix/login-error-notification)

 - **Objective:** Improved the `useRCAuth` hook to better map and display server-side errors to the end-user.
-- **Technical Insight:** Refactored the error handling logic to ensure connection timeouts and invalid credentials provide actionable feedback via `ToastBarDispatch`.
+- **Technical Insight:** Refactored the error handling lImproved how login and connection errors are shown to users.
+Made error feedback clearer and more actionable.

+### Issue #1132 — Architecture RFC

+Opened a detailed proposal ([Issue #1132](https://github.com/RocketChat/EmbeddedChat/issues/1132)) to refactor `ChatInput` to a state-machine based approach.
+This serves as the blueprint for my Phase 1 implementation plan.

 ---